Where to Buy a Hedgehog

 Breeder or Pet store?

-This is a questions that comes to many people’s minds before buying a hedgehog.
-Though, I can’t tell you every pet store is bad and every breeder is good.
+This is a question that comes to many people’s minds before buying a hedgehog.
+Though I can’t tell you every pet store is bad and every breeder is good.
 If you can find a licensed breeder, I recommend buying from a breeder.
 Let me tell you why:

 - Breeders know where their hedgehogs come from.
 They know the ancestors of the hedgehog, so you can guarantee your hedgehog is coming from a line of healthy hedgehogs.